jwzhanggy/tinyBIG/docs/contact/contributing.md

 ## Fix Bugs and Add New Features

-You may look through the [GitHub issue page]((https://github.com/jwzhanggy/tinyBIG/issues) for potential problems to help with.
+You may look through the [project gitHub issue page](https://github.com/jwzhanggy/tinyBIG/issues) for potential problems to help with.

 * Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.
 * Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.